WatchOutNewsAgency/wona.github.com/_posts/2017-01-20-career-series-lovneesh-chanana.md

 Dr. Chanana - Take pride in yourself and be proud of your capabilities.
 Don’t be in a hurry.
 Think of this as a career for a lifetime, not a single job.
 In industry the golden rule is that there’ll always be at least one person who earns a salary higher than you.
 The moment you start comparing, your relationship with your peer group gets strained and your performance is affected.

 _<b>The article features in our Autumn’16 print issue.
-The issue’s Cover Story delves into the roadblocks to having a truly meritocratic election at IITR and while the two Big Stories analyse IITR’s security and expound on the limited academic flexibility offered at Roorkee.
+The issue’s Cover Story delves into the roadblocks to having a truly meritocratic election at IITR and the two big stories analyse IITR’s security and expound on the limited academic flexibility offered at Roorkee.
 To read our previous issues visit: [https://issuu.com/wona-iitr](https://issuu.com/wona-iitr)</b>_